Work Ethic!: Plot

-Van eventually reaches his office and meets Mr. Chocolate.
-He reveals that he writes scripts through a piano-typewriter and he lacks a concrete plan of running the studio, having the shows use plots or lines that don't add to the narrative, aware that his target audience will consume anything he does no matter how bad it could be.
-As Lottie shows up at the office, Mr. Chocolate claims to know Van, showing that he saw her throughout the day.
-Throughout the events, she fell into the character tropes he writes for his shows, calling her a "Kirkwood Chocolate woman".
+Van eventually reaches his office and meets Mr. Chocolate (Donald Glover).
+He reveals that he writes scripts through a piano-typewriter made by Steve Jobs and he runs the studio without a concrete plan, having the shows use plots or lines that don't add to the narrative, aware that his target audience will consume anything he does no matter how bad it is.
+When Lottie shows up at the office, Mr. Chocolate claims to know Van, showing footage of her throughout the day.
+He points out that she fell into the character tropes he writes into his shows, calling her a "Kirkwood Chocolate woman".
 He then offers Lottie the choice to star in a children's show for 6 seasons, which he claims would make her financially stable until she is 20 years old.
-Lottie wants to accept the offer but Van refuses to let her be part of it and forces her way out.
+Lottie wants to accept the offer, but Van refuses to let her be exploited by Mr. Chocolate and she forces her way out.

-Back home, Van laments ruining Lottie's fun at the studio, but claims that she wants her to choose what she represents when she is old enough rather than Mr. Chocolate exploiting her.
+Back home, Van laments ruining Lottie's fun at the studio, but claims that she wants her to choose what she represents when she is old enough, rather than have Mr. Chocolate do it for her.
 Lottie then embraces her mother and leaves for her room.
-Van then notices that Shamik put a note in her clothes, saying they should meet for sex in a boiler room.
-She sighs and leaves to prepare mac and cheese for Lottie.
+Van notices that Shamik put a note on the back of the business card he handed her, saying they should meet for sex in a boiler room.
+She sighs and prepares to make mac and cheese for Lottie.